A Mighty Wind: Critical response

 The film received mostly positive reviews.
 On Rotten Tomatoes, the film has an approval rating of 87% based on reviews from 175 critics, and an average rating of 7.35/10, with the sites consensus, "Though not as uproariously funny as Guest's previous movies, A Mighty Wind is also more heartfelt."
 On Metacritic the film has a score of 81% based on reviews from 40 critics, indicating "universal acclaim".

 San Francisco Chronicles Mick LaSalle stated that it "gently caricatures the folk music scene with dozens of delicate brush strokes, creating a picture that's increasingly, gloriously funny – as in entire lines of dialogue are lost because the audience's laughing so hard."
 The review also displayed a drawing of the newspaper's character of The Little Man giving a standing ovation (the Chronicles equivalent of a five-star rating).
 Roger Ebert stated that "though there were many times when I laughed", "the edge is missing from Guest's usual style" perhaps because he "is too fond of the characters".
 Ebert gave the film two-and-a-half stars out of four.

+The film was a critic's pick in The New York Times.
+A.O.
+Scott described Mickey and Mitch's music as "so twee and noodle-headed as to make Richard and Mimi Fariña sound like the Ramones, never existed."
+He described their depiction as "something almost shockingly poignant" and concluded, "Ms. O'Hara has the sublime wit to play Mickey completely straight."

 Awards

-Michael McKean and Annette O'Toole were nominated for the Academy Award for Best Original Song, for the song "A Kiss at the End of the Rainbow," which was performed at the 76th Academy Awards by Levy and O'Hara (in character).
-"A Mighty Wind" won the Best Song Written for a Motion Picture, Television or Other Visual Media award for Christopher Guest, Eugene Levy, and Michael McKean at the 46th Grammy Awards.
+McKean and O'Toole were nominated for the Academy Award for Best Original Song, for the song "A Kiss at the End of the Rainbow," which was performed at the 76th Academy Awards by Levy and O'Hara (in character).
+"A Mighty Wind" won the Best Song Written for a Motion Picture, Television or Other Visual Media award for Guest, Levy, and McKean at the 46th Grammy Awards.